-21Again, we check the robustness of the sample to participation in the lab-in-the-field experiment, and find no evidence that support of hypothesis 1 is driven by priming.
+$^{21}$ Again, we check the robustness of the sample to participation in the labin-the-field experiment and find no evidence that support of Hypothesis 1 is driven by priming.

-22The coefficient for the cash payment dummy in the non-game-playing subsample fails to reach statistical significance, but the estimated effect is essentially identical to that in the full sample, implying that this is a power-rather than a sample bias-issue.
+&lt;sup>22 The coefficient for the cash payment dummy in the non-game-playing subsample fails to reach statistical significance, but the estimated effect is essentially identical to that in the full sample, implying that this is a power-rather than a sample bias-issue.